 - Thus the kingdom of the Netherlands, which included Belgium, was set up in the north, and Genoa was added to Piedmont in the south.
 Prussia was given important new territories on its western frontiers, while Austria was given control of northern Italy.

 - German confederation of 39 states that had been set up by Napoleon was left untouched.

 - Russia was given part of Poland while Prussia was given a portion of Saxony.

-- One of the major issues taken up by the liberal-nationalists, who criticized the new conservative order, was freedom of the press.
+- One of the major issues taken up by the liberal nationalists, who criticized the new conservative order, was freedom of the press.

-- In the year 1815, many secret societies were formed in European states to train revolutionaries and for spreading of their ideas to oppose monarchical forms that had been established after the Vienna Congress, and to fight for liberty and freedom.
+- In the year 1815, many secret societies were formed in European states to train revolutionaries for spreading their ideas to oppose monarchical forms that had been established after the Vienna Congress, and to fight for liberty and freedom.

 - He founded two more underground societies, first, Young Italy in Marseilles, and then, Young Europe in Berne, whose members were like-minded young men from Poland, France, Italy, and the German states.